RCA Records: 2020s

-In addition to releasing successful albums by Bryson Tiller, Alicia Keys, Fousheé' and Pentatonix in 2020, RCA had #1 records with Doja Cat's "Say So" feat.
+In addition to releasing successful albums by Bryson Tiller, Alicia Keys, Fousheé' and Pentatonix in 2020, RCA had number one records with Doja Cat's "Say So" feat.
 Nicki Minaj; Miley Cyrus' "Plastic Hearts" and Chris Brown & Young Thug's "Go Crazy".
 Brockhampton's single "Sugar" was certified platinum, and singles by Flo Milli and Latto (formerly known as "Mulatto") were certified gold.
 Both Doja Cat and Kaytranada received multiple Grammy nominations, including Best New Artist, H.E.R. received her 13th Grammy nomination, and the Strokes album The New Abnormal won for Best Rock Album.
 Koffee signed with RCA just after she became the first woman and the youngest person to win the Reggae Album of the Year Grammy.
 In June 2020, the label partnered with the Human Rights Campaign to present the 2020 Pride Benefit Concert, a livestream supporting LGBTQ equality in June.
 RCA artists including Isaac Dunbar, Cam, and Citizen Queen performed.
 SZA released the single "Good Days" on December 25.

 In January 2021, Mark Pitts was appointed president of RCA Records and John Fleckenstein was named chief operating officer.
-Jazmine Sullivan's Heaux Tales hit #1 on the Billboard R&B albums chart.
+Jazmine Sullivan's Heaux Tales hit number one on the Billboard R&B albums chart.
 Tate McRae's "You Broke Me First" (stylized as "you broke me first") was quadruple platinum in Ireland, double platinum in Canada, Mexico and New Zealand, and platinum in the US, UK, Australia, Finland, France, Malaysia, the Netherlands, Norway, and Sweden.
-She was #1 on the Billboard emerging artist chart.
+She was number one on the Billboard emerging artist chart.
 In April 2024, Variety announced that the label had signed Thai rapper Lisa, a member of the South Korean girl group Blackpink, for her venture into American solo endeavors.

+On April 14, 2026, Pitts parted ways with RCA to launch a new management company.